AntonLydike/diggicamp/README.md

 Scrape your digicampus (that use a very specific single sign-on)

+## Installation

+### Nix-OS

+When using [nixos](https://nixos.org) (the superior OS), you can use the nix-wrapper `diggicamp-nix.sh` that automatically loads dependencies.
+Just symlink it into your desired PATH folder and everything will be taken care of.

+### Other

+On all other (inferior) OS, you need to install python yourself and then install the dependencies (manually): `pip3 install -r requriements.txt`.

 ## Usage

 This... thing... exposes a couple of ways to interact with it:

 ### CLI
 to use the cli, link the `diggicamp.py` script anywhere to your path (alias is `dgc` or something like that) and then use it like this: